samwilson/basildon/docs/content/content.md

 The rest of this page explains these.

-All the metadata from content files is read into an [SQLite](https://www.sqlite.org) database when a site is built, which can be queried in [templates](templates.html) (see that page for more information about how).
+All the metadata from content files is read into an [SQLite](https://www.sqlite.org) database when a site is built, which can be queried in {link|templates} (see that page for more information about how).
-The database can also be modified and the changes [written back to the content files](writing.html).
+The database can also be modified and the changes {link|writing|written back to the content files}.

 ## Images